dbt-labs/docs.getdbt.com/website/docs/docs/develop/dbt-cloud-features.md

 **Features available in the Cloud IDE beta**

+- Format files with a click of a button
-  * Format: Format your files with a click of a button, powered by [sqlfmt](http://sqlfmt.com/)
+  * Format your files with a click of a button, powered by [sqlfmt](http://sqlfmt.com/)

+- File state indicators
-  * File state indicators: We have added file state indicators to make it clear when changes or actions have been made.
+  * We have added file state indicators to make it clear when changes or actions have been made.
 The indicators **M, U, and •** appear to the right of your file or folder name and indicate the actions performed:
        *  Unsaved **(•)** - The IDE detects unsaved changes to your file/folder
        *  Modification **(M)** - The IDE detects a modification of existing files/folders have saved changes file or folder
        *  Untracked **(U)** - The IDE detects changes made to new files or renamed files

-  * Build, test and run your project with a click of a button, or using the Cloud IDE command bar.
+- Build, test and run your project with a click of a button, or using the Cloud IDE command bar.

+- Drag and drop
-  * Drag and drop: You can also drag and drop files located in the file explorer.
+  * You can also drag and drop files located in the file explorer.
 Use the file breadcrumb on the top of the IDE for quick, linear navigation.
 You can access adjacent files in the same file by right clicking on the breadcrumb file.

+- Organize tabs
-  * Organize tabs: You can move your tabs around to reorganize your work in the IDE.
+  * You can move your tabs around to reorganize your work in the IDE.
 You can also right click on a tab to view and select a list of actions to take.

+- Multiple selections
-* Multiple selections: You can make multiple selections for quick and simultaneous edits.
+  * You can make multiple selections for quick and simultaneous edits.
 The below commands are a common way to add more cursors and allow you to insert cursors below or above with ease.

      * Option-Command-Down arrow
      * Option-Command-Up arrow